 Rick’s answer: Mickey, you could indeed add a second monitor to your computer by using a splitter, but the result wouldn’t be what you’re after.

-Since both monitors would be sharing a single VGA port, they would both display the same exact image.
+Since both monitors would be sharing a single video port, they would both display the same exact image.
 This could be useful if you wanted to duplicate the image onto a projector, but other than that it would likely be pointless.

 That being said, you can easily add a second monitor to your PC in one of the following ways: